How to Enforce Secure Certificate Pinning in Android & iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Enforce Secure Certificate Pinning on Mobile apps using Appdome
+How to Implement Enforce Secure Certificate Pinning in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Enforce Secure Certificate Pinning without an SDK or gateway: